mengu/turbogag/docs/TurboGag_Tutorial_Part_1.rst

 Why virtualenv?
 ~~~~~~~~~~~~~~~
-Often it's the case that the Python packages in your system path might clash.
-Let's say a package called X has a dependency Y. Another package called Z depends on Y as well but to a newer version of Y. When you install the newer Y, the library X stops working because Y has a change that breaks it.
-In order to prevent this, you create a virtual environment which only cares about the Python packages in itself and not the system path.
-This way it prevents your Python packages clashing and let them work in a harmony you create.
+Often Python package versions in your system path might clash.
+If package X has a dependency Y and another package called Z depends on a newer version of Y, installing the newer Y breaks package X. To prevent this, you create a virtual environment which only cares about the Python packages in itself and not the system path.
+This prevents your Python packages from clashing and lets them work in harmony.

-Now, let's install TurboGears.
-We are going to install the latest stable version of TurboGears which is 2.2.2 right now.
+Let's install TurboGears.
+We are going to install the latest stable version of TurboGears which is currently version 2.2.2.

 .. code:: bash